 The creation of the Policy is in response to amendments to the Privacy and Personal Information Protection Act 1998 (PPIP Act) which will be enacted in November 2023.

 FINANCIAL IMPLICATIONS

-There are no financial implications in relation to the draft Data Breach Response Policy.
+There are no financial implications in relation to the relation to the public exhibition of the draft Data Breach Response Policy.

 CONCLUSION